codingColinMcM/Employee-Information-Database-MySQL/README.md

 # Employee-Information-Database-MySQL

 Revature has been moving along lately.
-I
+I really

 ## Description